justinleonard1024/justin-leonard-portfolio/Personal Projects/Display Reversal/Project Description.md

 When the program is executed, it will check which screen is set as the primary display. <br />
 If the primary display is screen 1, it will change it to screen 2. <br />
 If the primary display is screen 2, it will change it to screen 1. <br />
-It executes immediately and seamlessly changes the primary display. <br />
+It executes immediately and seamlessly changes the primary display.